abhinandh-s/age.nvim/README.md

 :Just encrypt
 ```

-- Decrypts the currently opened encrypted file, then decrypts it and switches to the decrypted file.
+- Decrypts the currently opened encrypted file, and switches to the decrypted file.
 ```vim
 :Just decrypt
 ```